Kitchen Cabinet Finish Characteristics

 Rub Through Enhancement

 A rub through enhancement is created by manually removing the standard paint from certain edges on the cabinet door to create a rustic, worn appearance.
 The paint is rubbed through just enough to expose the wood underneath, giving the cabinet door a natural antiqued look.
+The rub through is added only to cabinet parts with a decorative profile such as doors, drawer fronts, and crown molding.
+Products with flat surfaces (panels, filler, etc.) will not have the rub through enhancement.

 It's always wise to order sample doors because everything will look a bit different depending on the amount of light you have in your space.
 You will spend a lot of time in your kitchen so make sure to consider what overall look and feel you are going for when you choose your new cabinets.